Thai Coconut Soup with Sweet Potato and Kale

 - 1 teaspoon raw virgin coconut oil

-- 2 (14 ounces) cans full-fat coconut milk (*Aroy-D brand is my absolute favorite, and Whole Foods 365 Organic is good too)
+- 2 (14-ounce) cans full-fat coconut milk Aroy-D brand is my favorite brand and Whole Foods 365 Organic is good too

 - 1 tablespoon minced fresh ginger

-- 1 small bunch cilantro, stems diced (1/2 cup), leaves chopped
+- 1 small bunch cilantro (about ½ cup) stems diced and leaves chopped

 - zest and juice of 2 limes